 - Which countries use civil versus common law, and the general business implications

-- Which countries are part of western Europe, central Europe, eastern Europe, “The Baltics”, “The Balkans”, Benelux, CIS
+- Typical country clusters and definitions. (e.g. western Europe, central Europe, eastern Europe, “The Baltics”, “The Balkans”, Benelux, CIS).

 - Specific country comparisons on key business items of interest such as taxes, labor, salaries, property, etc.